 - Cannot include your First Name, Last Name, or username.

-Password Protection Guidelines
+Password Protection Guidelines and Standards:

 - Upon receiving a new password, immediately change it from the default to something of your choice.

 - Periodically change your password even if you are not prompted to do so.
+All should be changed every 90 days (minimum).

 - Never share your password with others.